 Just like I did with my son, my mother explained to me that the more I lied about my transgressions, the more trouble I would be in.

-The more we lie to ourselves about our attendance at CrossFit, the harsher the consequences will be when we attempt our most challenging WODs.
+The more we lie to ourselves about our CrossFit skills, the harsher the consequences will be when we attempt our most challenging WODs.

 Today our box programmed the "Bear Complex."
 I hadn't done it since November of 2015.
 I've also been skipping out on strength work, so when I set up my barbell, these are the lies I was telling with my actions...